Coloring Problems on Bipartite Graphs of Small Diameter: List coloring vs. diameter

 \subsection{\textsc{List \texorpdfstring{$k$}{k}-Coloring} is polynomial on complete bipartite graphs}

+We begin this section by discussing some previously known results for \LkCol{k}.
+For $r \geq 1$, let $rH$ denote the graph formed by $r$ disjoint copies of a graph $H$, and by $G + H$ we denote the graph formed by the disjoint union of the graphs $G$ and $H$.

+Hoàng et al.~\cite{HKLSS.10} considered the \LkCol{k} problem in $P_5$-free graphs.
+A key ingredient of their algorithm is a result by Bacsó and Tuza~\cite{Bacso.Tuza.90} stating that every $P_5$-free graph contains a \emph{dominating structure}, that is, an induced subgraph $D \subseteq G$ that is isomorphic to $P_3$ or to a complete graph, and $V(D)$ is a dominating set of $G$.
+Their algorithm starts by performing a brute-force search for a dominating structure $D$ of size at most $k$ over all $\binom{n}{k}$ sets of vertices of size $k$ in $G$.
+If none is found, then by the aforementioned result by Bacsó and Tuza~\cite{Bacso.Tuza.90}, $G$ contains a clique of size at least $k+1$ and thus it is not $k$-colorable.
+Otherwise, they guess a coloring of $D$ and reduce the original \LkCol{k} instance to solving at most $(kn)^{k^5}$ instances of \LkCol{(k-1)}, which are then solved recursively.

+Couturier et al.~\cite{CGKP.15} generalized the result by Hoàng et al.~\cite{HKLSS.10} to $(rP_1 + P_5)$-free graphs.
+They showed that any such graph that is $L$-colorable, where $L$ is a list assignment of $G$ with $L(u) \subseteq [k]$ for every $u \in V(G)$, admits another kind of dominating set of size at most $f(k)$, for some computable function $f$, and their algorithm for \LkCol{k} also depends on finding a dominating set of size at most $f(k)$ in $G$ and on solving $O(n^{f(k)})$ new instances.

-In this section we prove that \LkCol{k} can be solved in linear time on complete bipartite graphs, for every fixed $k \geq 1$.
-As mentioned before, this implies that the same holds for \kPre{k} by Equation~(\ref{eq:complexityorder}) and the fact that the reduction does not modify the input graph.
+We provide a simple algorithm for \LkCol{k} in complete bipartite graphs that has the advantage of being an {$\FPT$} algorithm, while the algorithms discussed above are clearly {\XP}.
+As mentioned before, this algorithm also solves \kPre{k} on complete bipartite graphs, by Equation~(\ref{eq:complexityorder}) and the fact that the reduction does not modify the input graph.